|

 • college students if you are a TA for a University course

-ALL students who want to tutor in a school
+America Reads/Counts Tutoring for Work Study Eligible Students & ALL students who want to tutor in a school

-Tutors for Teachers
+Tutoring Others and Tutors for Teachers

 • You might be a resource person for a teacher and count those hours as tutoring others.

-2. Tutoring Yourself
+2. Tutoring Yourself for Learning

-Requirements for what you choose to learn:
+Requirements for choosing what to learn:

-• Your choice cannot be something you are required to do for another course.
+Your choice cannot be something you are required to do for another course.

-• You have the materials and the place to do the weekly practice.
+You have the materials and the place to do the weekly practice.

-3. Weekly Reading, Viewing and Doing for Assignments
+3. Weekly Reading, Viewing and Doing Assignments

 • Reading short articles and text on the wiki page of the week;